-The Documentary Mindset: Why It Makes for Better Marketing
+Why the Documentary Mindset Makes for Better Marketing

 Why borrowing the instincts of documentary filmmaking produces marketing video that actually connects.